-As highlighted in the Chairman's Statement, the Company has an objective to achieve sustainable, long-term returns to shareholders by maximising both dividend yield and enhancing the value of the shareholders' capital through its investment in a portfolio of companies operating renewable energy projects with installed capacities of up to 20 megawatts.
+As highlighted in the Chairman's Statement, the Company has an objective to achieve sustainable, long-term returns to shareholders by maximising both dividend yield and enhancing the value of shareholders' capital through its investment in a portfolio of investments in a portfolio of companies operating renewable energy projects with installed capacities of up to 20 megawatts.
 The Company aims to manage its assets with a view to maximising their longevity and optionality.